 The Mission Cross.
 The cross is reported to be the original wood cross moved from site to site as the location of the Mission changed due to fires, earthquakes and floods.
 The standing cross is not the original; to see the real cross, it is encased in the base behind glass.

 The Rose Garden.
 This is closed to the public but houses the bodies of people buried at the Mission between 1821-1851.
-The numbers is reported to be thousands, which brings up the question, why did thousands of people die around Santa Clara between 1821-1851?
+The numbers are reported to be thousands, which brings up the question, why did thousands of people die around Santa Clara between 1821-1851?
 I don’t know the true answer but speculate that it was because of disease and strife between the Ohlone and the Spanish.